 Foreign Earned Income Exclusion (FEIE)

 The Foreign Earned Income Exclusion (FEIE) allows you to exclude a significant portion of your foreign income from your US tax return.
-In 2022, the maximum foreign income you can exclude is $112,000, with the amount slightly going up each year to adjust for inflation.
+In the 2022 tax year, the maximum foreign income you can exclude is $112,000, with the amount slightly going up each year to adjust for inflation.

 You must pass either one of these two tests to qualify for the FEIE: